 A state-wide DELWP team will receive and process all requests through a generic email address: email@example.com.
 The team can be contacted by phone on 03 5226 4667.

 All requests for essential water replacement are to go to this email account and not your local council or water authority.

 DELWP and CFA officers will verify volumes being requested against fire event records taken by the fire agencies.
 Councils will be given verified volumes and addresses of properties requiring essential water replacement.
 Councils will then arrange water cartage contractors to re-supply affected properties once it is safe to do so.
-For additional information visit the Department of Environment, Land, Water and Planning website.
+For additional information visit Forest Fire Management Victoria.

 Forest Fire Management Victoria works to keep communities safe year round by reducing the risk of bushfires across the state.

-Information about planned burns is available from Forest Fire Management Victoria's website
+Information is available at Forest Fire Management Vicoria's Planned Burns site.

 For further advice